Progress report for LNE22-439

 Phase 2: Dissemination:

-- The farms will share their process, learning, and field design plans at a community presentation half way through the project.
-This helps build momentum, interest, and helps the farmers clarify their plans moving forward.
+- The farms will share their process, learning, and field design plans at a community presentation halfway through the project.
+This helps build momentum and interest and helps the farmers clarify their plans.
+This will get bundled into the final presentation since the project started late.

-- Interlace Commons, and the participating farms in collaboration with the conservation planners will host a Field Day in September and October 2023.
-These Field Days will be promoted via a postcard sent to farms, agricultural conservation organizations, and technical service providers in Massachusetts, New Hampshire and Vermont as well as through Interlace Common’s and the farms’ social media networks and word of mouth.
+- Interlace Commons and the participating farms will host a Field Day in September and October 2023 in collaboration with the conservation planners.
+These Field Days will be promoted via a postcard sent to farms, agricultural conservation organizations, and technical service providers in Massachusetts, New Hampshire, and Vermont, as well as through Interlace Common’s and the farms’ social media networks and word of mouth.

 Evaluation: